 Board members regularly ask the Superintendent for information, clarifications, background on issues, and other requests.
-The Superintendent works with Board leadership to respond efficiently to those requests within the capacity of district leadership.
-The district provided support to Board members involved in influencing legislation and provided expert opinions on pending legislation.
+The Superintendent works with Board leadership to respond efficiently to those requests within the capacity of district staff.
+The district provided support to Board members involved in influencing legislation and provided expert opinions on pending legislation and provided expert opinions on a variety of topics when asked by Board members.